Biochemistry BSc (Hons) – 2018 entry

 Why choose this course

-The University of Surrey is one of the UK's leading universities for biological sciences, with our programmes ranked 6th in the Complete University Guide 2018 and in the top 10 in the Guardian University Guide 2018.
+Surrey is one of the UK's leading universities for biological sciences, with our biosciences courses ranked tenth in the UK in the Guardian University Guide 2019.

 What you will study

-Biochemistry is the study of the fundamental processes of life at the cellular level that deals with fascinating subjects such as metabolism, molecular biology, neuroscience, pharmacology and sleep.
+Biochemistry is the study of the fundamental processes of life at the cellular level.
+It deals with fascinating subjects such as metabolism, molecular biology, neuroscience, pharmacology and sleep.

 |Qualification||Course length||Professional Training||UCAS||KIS code|